rodrigobrito/redis-benchmark-java/README.md

 ###### REDIS SENTINEL

 Cloud: Huawei
-* Redis database and sentinel processes: 3 nodes of 4 vCPUs, 32 GB and CentOS Linux release 7.7.1908.
+* 3 nodes of 4 vCPUs, 32 GB and CentOS Linux release 7.7.1908.
+    - One master and two replicas
-* Java client benchmark: 1 node of 4 vCPUs, 16 GB and CentOS Linux release 7.7.1908
+* 1 node of 4 vCPUs, 16 GB and CentOS Linux release 7.7.1908
+    - Java client benchmark

 Benchmark Configuration
 * Amount of keys: 1MM